-You will go home with a bandage and stitches or staples.
+You will go home with a bandage and stitches, staples, tissue glue, or tape strips.
 Change the bandage as your doctor tells you to.
-Your doctor will remove your stitches or staples 10 to 21 days after your surgery.
+If you have stitches or staples, your doctor will remove them 10 to 21 days after your surgery.
+Glue or tape strips will fall off on their own over time.
 You may still have some mild pain, and the area may be swollen for weeks after surgery.

 Your knee will continue to improve for 6 months or longer.
 You may be able to walk without a cane or walker after 1 or 2 weeks.

 You will need to do months of physical rehabilitation (rehab) after a knee replacement.
 Rehab will help you strengthen the muscles of the knee and help you regain movement.
 After you recover, you may be able to do normal daily activities with less pain or no pain at all.
 You may be able to hike, dance, ride a bike, and play golf.
 Talk to your doctor about whether you can do more strenuous activities.
 Always tell your caregivers that you have had a partial knee replacement.